• Skip to primary navigation

 1. Enable Hidden Admin Account Using Command Prompt

-1. Type CMD in the Search bar > right-click on Command Prompt in the search results and select Run as Administrator option.
+1. Type Command Prompt in the Search bar > right-click on Command Prompt and select Run as Admin option.

 Open Command Prompt As Admin

-2. In the Command Prompt window, type net user administrator /active:yes and press Enter Key on the Keyboard of your computer.
+2. On the Command Prompt screen, type net user administrator /active:yes and press the Enter Key.

 Admin Command Prompt Window